 - Directly ask participants about their performance pain points and which areas of the training are beneficial to them

 From the start, it is best to allocate a few hours per week to monitor the adoption of the new training program.
-Ensuring that workflows are properly incorporated and leadership on all levels are holding employees accountable can increase training effectiveness.
+Ensuring that workflows are properly incorporated and leadership on all levels is holding employees accountable can increase training effectiveness.

 By gathering feedback from employees and leaders alike, organizations can improve their training programs for everyone.